-Federal court rules Minnesota must reject ballots received after Election Day
+Appeals court panel rules Minnesota must reject ballots received after Election Day

 On Monday, the Supreme Court prevented Wisconsin from continuing to count mailed ballots received after Election Day.
 But it has also declined so far to roll back extended deadlines in Pennsylvania and North Carolina.

-The decision by the U.S. Court of Appeals for the Eighth Circuit said lower courts had gone too far in assessing that Minnesota’s legislature had delegated authority to the secretary of state to change election practices to deal with emergencies.
+The decision by a three-judge panel of the U.S. Court of Appeals for the Eighth Circuit said lower courts had gone too far in assessing that Minnesota’s legislature had delegated authority to the secretary of state to change election practices to deal with emergencies.

 “Simply put, the Secretary has no power to override the Minnesota Legislature,” the opinion states.
 “However well-intentioned and appropriate from a policy perspective in the context of a pandemic during a presidential election … there is no pandemic exception to the Constitution.”

-Under the court ruling, Minnesota can only accept absentee ballots received by mail by 8 p.m. on Election Day – or before 3 p.m. if voters deliver them in person.
+Under the 2-1 ruling, Minnesota can only accept absentee ballots received by mail by 8 p.m. on Election Day – or before 3 p.m. if voters deliver them in person.

-In an interview with The Washington Post earlier Thursday, Minnesota Secretary of State Steve Simon said a ruling against the state could disenfranchise unknown numbers of state voters, as a half million absentee ballots have still not been returned.
+In an interview with The Washington Post earlier Thursday, Minnesota Secretary of State Steve Simon said a ruling against the state could disenfranchise an unknown number of state voters, as a half-million absentee ballots have still not been returned.

-The eighth circuit held oral arguments via conference call on Tuesday – the day the U.S. Postal Service said was the last day to postmark ballots to guarantee their arrival by Election Day.
+The judges held oral arguments via conference call on Tuesday – the day the U.S. Postal Service said was the last day to postmark ballots to guarantee their arrival by Election Day.

 “I had hoped and reasoned that if the Eighth Circuit was going to change a vitally significant deadline, like acceptance of ballots – if they were inclined to do that, I would hope they would have done it an hour after the hearing, even if it was a one-line order,” Simon said.
 “It would be tremendously disruptive at this point … to issue an order overturning Minnesota’s postmark rule.”